DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ### ❓ Questions to Analyze
 In order to support analysis I asked the following questions:
-1. How have home prices evolved over time and are they affected by mortgage and interest rates?
+1. How have home prices evolved over time and are they affected by interest and mortgage rates, inflation, and unemployment?
-- Interest and mortgage rates are the two metrics cloesly associated with homes.
-2. What other economic indicators are most strongly connected to home price changes?
+2. What are the correlations of HPI to these metrics?
-3. Do changes in housing construction (permits and starts) impact price trends?
-4. Have major economic disruptions—like the 2008 crash and COVID-19—affected housing prices and related indicators?
+3. Have major economic or political events like the 2008 crash and COVID-19—affected HPI and inflation?
+4. How has HPI changed since 2004?
 5. What actionable insights can we take from this analysis?

 ## 💾 Data Used: